Get Ready; Get Set; Let's Go Around The World For Christmas!

 Besides America, gingerbread also fits several countries, especially Germany where Nuremberg is known as the gingerbread capital of the world.
 However, England and France are famous for their gingerbread “fairs”, and several places in Canada have Christmas cookie exchange parties.

-December wouldn’t be complete without climbing aboard The Polar Express, and reading stories like Mem Fox’s Australian animal tale Wombat Divine, and Robert Barry’s tale from England, Mr. Willoby’s Christmas Tree, as well as several different gingerbread stories that can be compared and contrasted; they all make great additions to your Christmas Around The World adventures.
+December wouldn’t be complete without climbing aboard The Polar Express, and reading stories like Mem Fox’s Australian animal tale Wombat Divine, Australia) and Robert Barry’s tale from England, Mr. Willoby’s Christmas Tree, as well as several different gingerbread stories that can be compared and contrasted; they all make great additions to your Christmas Around The World traveling adventures.

 While celebrating Christmas Around The World we also sang songs like, We’ve Got The Whole World In Our Hands, adapted for this unit.
+(Students trace and cut out their hands and wrap them around the world for an awesome 3D craftivity.)

-I hope it’s magical, and that you get a chance to embark on a most extraordinary adventure, discovering unique cultures and traditions, that although different, bring you a little bit closer, as your students celebrate Christmas Around the World.
+Come embark on a most extraordinary adventure, discovering unique cultures and traditions, that although different, bring you a little bit closer, as your students celebrate Christmas Around the World.

 "God bless us everyone!" -Tiny Tim